Classical World Chess Championship 2000

 The Classical World Chess Championship 2000, known at the time as the Braingames World Chess Championships, was held from 8 October 2000 – 4 November 2000 in London, United Kingdom.
 Garry Kasparov, the defending champion, played Vladimir Kramnik.
 The match was played in a best-of-16-games format, with Kramnik defeating the heavily favoured Kasparov.
 Kramnik won the match with two wins, 13 draws and no losses.
 To the supporters of the lineal world championship, Kramnik became the 14th world chess champion.

 Background

 Following the split in the world chess championship in 1993, there were two rival world titles: the official FIDE world title, and the PCA world title held by Garry Kasparov.
 The rationale behind Kasparov's title was that he had not been defeated in a match, but in fact had defeated the rightful challenger Nigel Short in 1993, so FIDE had no power to strip the title from him.

-The PCA then held Interzonal and Candidates matches from 1993–1995, and Kasparov successfully defended his PCA title in 1995 against Viswanathan Anand.
+The PCA then held Interzonal and Candidates matches from 1993 to 1995, and Kasparov successfully defended his PCA title in 1995 against Viswanathan Anand.

 The PCA folded in 1996.
 The initial contract with Intel had expired.
 Kasparov was looking for a new sponsor, but had not been able to find one.
-However, Kasparov still claimed he was the rightful world champion, so Kasparov looked for other ways to select his next challenger.
+Kasparov still claimed he was the rightful world champion, however, so Kasparov looked for other ways to select his next challenger.